tomisqi/site/content/posts/freqass.md

 date = "2018-11-01"
 +++

-This post will be about some reflections I had when reading about the frequency resource alliocation in 5G NR.
+This post will be about some reflections I had when reading about the frequency resource allocation in 5G NR.
 I will specifically discuss frequency resource allocation on DL since this is the area I've been reading about.